IncidiousJacob/SPNATI/creator-docs/docs/policy/sponsorship.md

 ---

+## Simplified Outline

+**A creator must resolve all flaws in a sponsorship post to "complete a sponsorship."**

+- Sponsorship posts must contain one or more flaws to count.
+- Sponsorship posts by developers with 2+ characters on the main roster may choose to not include flaws, however.

+**A creator must meet one of the two following requirements for their character to be added to the main roster:**

+- If you're a first time writer (no characters on the main roster): Completion of any **5** sponsorship posts.
+- If you're a writer with 1+ characters on the main roster: Completion of **3** sponsorship posts written by SPNatI contributors also with 1+ characters on the main roster, *or* any **5** sponsorship posts.

 ## Process

 For release into the main game, a character must pass community sponsorship. **Five** sponsorships are required for new characters and **three** for reworks.
 These sponsorships will be _conditional_ sponsorships, meaning the flaws outlined in the post _must_ be addressed before the character will be accepted.